21 May 2024

 Long-term focus – looking after your future retirement funds

 Unlisted assets and superannuation funds share one thing in common: a long-term investment outlook.
-Like your super, unlisted infrastructure, unlisted property and private equity investments are generally held for the long term.
+Like your super, real assets and private equity investments are generally held for the long term.
 This helps asset owners and government bodies make decisions to improve the long-term value of unlisted assets.
 In contrast, listed company boards may sometimes be pressured into making shorter term decisions – to meet shareholder expectations – which may affect long-term value.

 Considerations when investing in unlisted assets